Bitlend-protocol/bitlend-docs/docs/pages/v1/comptroller.md

 | 17   | `SUPPORT_MARKET_EXISTS` |
 | 18   | `SUPPORT_MARKET_OWNER_CHECK` |

-## COMP Distribution Speeds
+## BLEND Distribution Speeds

-### COMP Speed
+### BLEND Speed

-The "COMP speed" unique to each market is an unsigned integer that specifies the amount of COMP that is distributed, per block, to suppliers and borrowers in each market.
+The "BLEND speed" unique to each market is an unsigned integer that specifies the amount of BLEND that is distributed, per block, to suppliers and borrowers in each market.
 This number can be changed for individual markets by calling the `_setCompSpeed` method through a successful Bitlend Governance proposal.
-The following is the formula for calculating the rate that COMP is distributed to each supported market.
+The following is the formula for calculating the rate that BLEND is distributed to each supported market.

 ```solidity
 utility = bTokenTotalBorrows * assetPrice